Elv13/docker-kf5-pipeline/README.md

  * Compile with Clazy, clang and scan-build
  * Compile with Coverity (TM)
  * Run tests using a fake X11 server
- * Generate bootable virtual machines using the packages
+ * Generate bootable virtual machines using the packages (WIP)
+ * Keep an apt repository updated
+ * Expose an apt repository over http

 It generates the following artifacts: